If you’re in the market to take your startup or business to the next level you’re probably looking for a way to finance this growth.

 If you’re in the market to take your startup or business to the next level you’re probably looking for a way to finance this growth.
 With a lot of options out there for entrepreneurs and business owners to look at, it all boils down to the timing and how you aim to utilise these funds.
 While the traditional business loan may not appeal or be accessible to all, let’s take a look at the more popular forms of raising funds that are taking over our news feeds.
 Angel investors and Venture Capitalists seem to be the talk of the town now.
 From helping companies scale exponentially to making them PR worthy, they’re worth taking a look at.
 Let’s get started with what they are:

 An Angel investor is an individual who provides capital for a business or startup in exchange for convertible debt or for equity in the company.
 Angel investors usually support startups or young businesses that are in the initial stages of business, where most investors aren’t ready to back them.
 Also known as private investors, these individuals have a high net worth.
 In rare case you may even find them investing in companies for royalty.
 The funds they provide may be one time investments or could be in instalments.
-Angel investors look to invest in the startups that are in the early stages of business.
-These investments are usually risky in nature but they only represent around 10% of the angel investors portfolio.
-The reason they invest in such companies is because they’re looking for a higher rate of return than your traditional forms of investment.
-They usually play a big role in ensuring these early stage companies hit the ground running and they invest more in the capability of the entrepreneur rather than the business itself.

-Venture Capital is a form of equity based financing and Venture Capitalists are the ones that provide it.
-It’s a type of investment provided to startups and small businesses that are expected to have a long term growth potential.
-Venture Capitalists are firms backed by well off investors, investment banks and other financial institutions.
-Venture capital may not necessarily be considered a financial aid.
-In some cases it can be provided in the form of technical and managerial expertise.
 VCs are now a very popular option for early stage startups and new companies with an operational experience of under 2 years.
 It could also be a viable option for companies that lack access to bank loans, capital markets or other debt instruments.
 This option does however come with a price and that’s losing out on equity in your company.
 VCs usually take equity as collateral for investing in your company and that translates to them having a say in business decisions.
-While it’s arguable that both these options of raising funds are suitable for startups/ businesses in their early stages and they both expect equity in return for the investment, there are clear differences between the two.
-Let’s get into how they’re different by listing out

 If you’ve already taken your pick on who you want to proceed with, it’s best we get into how you can go about searching for them.
 First off let’s take a look at

-While the internet may provide you a list of sites and forums for you to register on, the fact is that you should be aware of who you’re looking for.
-Preferable someone in your own domain/industry who will understand your business and improve your chances of raising some funds.
 Out of all the sites out there, Angel List is by far the most popular place to look for new hires as well as Angel investors.
 But the best way to find a suitable investor is through networking and evangelising your business.
 The chances are your network will hold the answer to your investment needs.
 Referrals will play a huge role so networking properly could make or break your chances of bagging a round of funding.

 Finding an angel investment isn’t an easy process and can be time consuming.
 So plan ahead and ensure you start looking well in advance so as to avoid putting your business in a difficult situation.

 Well the process isn’t very different from looking out for Angel Investors.
 There are quite a few of them so you can start off by exploring their resources online.
 Venture Capitalists get a tonne of requests and they only invest in a handful of them.
 So there’s more than just filling an application involved here.
-Here’s a few tips to help you out with the process of finding venture capital investors:

 The rest is pretty much the same.
 Remember to look for VCs that have your company’s best interest in mind.
 VCs that invest in companies like yours could improve your chances of raising funds.
 VCs are far more time consuming and harder to come by so plan in advance to ensure your business does not take the brunt of it all.
-One more aspect you might want to take a look at before you make your decision to raise funds is weighing out the advantages and disadvantages of both these types of funding.

 Ideal For Startups: This is an ideal form of raising finance for startups/ businesses in the early stages.
 Angel investors are always on the lookout for investment opportunities in new startups that are in the development phase or the ones that ready to enter into the market